PREVENTION IS BETTER THAN CURE

 Fine hand tools

-Once all the surfaces are smooth, the oral hygienist may polish your teeth.
+Once all the surfaces are smooth, the dentist may polish your teeth.
 Polishing is done using a slow speed handpiece with a soft rubber cup that spins on the end.
 Prophylaxis paste – a special gritty toothpaste-like material – is scooped up into the cup and spun around on the teeth to make them smooth.

 Your dentist may also apply fluoride.
 This is the final part of the dental cleaning!
 Make no mistake though, this in-office fluoride treatment is meant for topical use only on the surfaces of the teeth and should not be swallowed.